Cardinals vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has put up 80 hits with 19 doubles, two triples, 11 home runs and 18 walks.
-He has driven in 35 runs with seven stolen bases.
+- Thomas has recorded 81 hits with 19 doubles, two triples, 11 home runs and 18 walks.
+He has driven in 36 runs with seven stolen bases.

-- Thomas has hit safely in seven straight games.
-In his last 10 games he is batting .341 with seven doubles, a triple, two home runs, a walk and seven RBI.
+- Thomas will look for his ninth straight game with a hit in this contest.
+During his last 10 outings he is hitting .350 with seven doubles, a triple, two home runs, a walk and eight RBI.

 Thomas Recent Games